widgetti/solara/solara/website/pages/docs/content/00-introduction.md

 ## How does Solara fit into the big picture?

-Solara is actually two things.
+Solara is two things.
 A server part that takes care of getting the widgets into the browser and a UI part, consisting of react components and hooks.

-The UI parts is build on top of [React-IPywidgets](https://github.com/widgetti/react-ipywidgets) which is using the existing IPyWidgets stack.
+The UI parts are built on top of [React-IPywidgets](https://github.com/widgetti/react-ipywidgets) which is using the existing IPyWidgets stack.

 If you use Jupyter, then you probably use the Jupyter notebook, Lab, of Voila to get your widgets into the browser.